 Put out your Incense

 Allow it to cool, then carefully dispose of the ash.

 The Final Word

-Pound for pound, agarwood is the most expensive natural product in the world.
-This makes it crucial that you do your research before purchasing so that you get the best product possible.
-It may cost you a little more, but take it from us, the irresistible smell and the incredible benefits of agarwood incense make it worth every single penny.
+Pound for pound, Agarwood is the most expensive natural product in the world.
+This makes it crucial that you research before purchasing to get the best product possible.
+It may cost you a little more, but take it from us, the irresistible smell and the incredible benefits of Agarwood incense make it worth every single penny.

 People Also Ask

 Agarwood is so expensive because it is a pure, natural product from a threatened species of tree.
 It also requires incredibly unique conditions for it to become fragrant.